KNIME logo

 Data analytics

-Data analytics is the process of examining datasets to draw meaningful insights, identify patterns, and make data-driven decisions.
+Data analytics is the process of examining datasets to extract meaningful insights, identify patterns, and support data-driven decision-making.

 Data cleaning

-Data cleaning is the process of identifying and correcting or removing errors, inconsistencies, or irrelevant information from datasets to ensure data quality.
+Data cleaning involves identifying and correcting or removing errors, inconsistencies, or irrelevant information from datasets to improve data quality.

 Data engineering